c-bun/OCBE-Textbook/_sources/OCBE_II/Chapter 16 - Free radical reactions.md

 fig 26

-## Section 16.6: Flavin as a a single-electron carrier
+## Section 16.6: Flavin as a single-electron carrier

 In chapter 15 we saw how a nicotinamide and flavin coenzymes can act as acceptors or donors of *two* electrons in hydride-transfer redox steps.